 NPR: "Against a background of suppressed passions and sublimation, 'Virgin And Other Stories' zeroes in on the hard-won, highly charged moments of awakening in these conflicted lives"

-Publisher's Weekly: "The precision of Lawson's prose brilliantly contrasts with the messy inner lives of her characters"
+Publisher's Weekly [starred review]: "The precision of Lawson's prose brilliantly contrasts with the messy inner lives of her characters"